Annual Learning Expo

 2014 marked the 10th anniversary of the Remembrance Day commemorative service at the school.
 We are very proud of the strong connections we have with veterans in our community.

-TCPS was also honoured to receive recognition from the Department of Veterans Affairs as the 2014 State Winner of the ANZAC Day Schools’ Awards Primary Section.
+TCPS has been honoured to receive recognition from the Department of Veterans Affairs as the 2017 State Winner of the ANZAC Day Schools’ Awards Primary Section.

 TCPS recently developed a Peace Garden at the front entrance of the school.